cap-js-community/sap-afc-sdk/README.md

 module.exports = CustomPeriodicSchedulingJobSync;
 ```

-A stub implementation for the periodic job sync can be generated via command:
+A stub implementation for periodic job sync can be generated via command:

 - Terminal: `afc add stub`